treytallent/Aspect-Florist-Website/README.md

 # Aspect-Florist-Website
 Designed and coded in the second half of 2022, this was the first project I created as a developer.
 Using HTML, CSS and Bootstrap I created a simple landing page, gallery about pages.

+I believe this project is valuable to showcase my progression as a developer.

 Live Preview
 https://candid-valkyrie-b806b1.netlify.app